Embroidery stitch: Cross stitches

-Many examples of cross stitches can be found here

 Knotted stitches

 Knotted stitches are formed by wrapping the thread around the needle, once or several times, before passing it back to the back of the fabric ground.
 This is a predominant stitch in Brazilian embroidery, used to create flowers.
 Another form of embroidery that uses knots is Candlewicking, where the knots are created by forming a figure 8 around the needle.
 Examples of knotted stitches are: